 - And before that:Waternoose: I'll kidnap a thousand children before I let this company die!
 And I'll silence anyone who gets in my way!

-- Wrong Genre Savvy: Mike, throughout the movie he always thinks he is the star and Sulley is his sidekick.
+- Wrong Genre Savvy: Mike, throughout the movie, as he always thinks he is the star and Sulley is his sidekick.
+Taken to its logical extreme in the "Company Play" bonus scene.

 - Wrong Insult Offence:Randall: Wazowski!
-Where's the kid, you little one-eyed crettin?
+Where's the kid, you little one-eyed cretin?

 Mike: First of all, it's pronounced cree-tin.
 If you're going to threaten me, do it properly.